boringconfigs/boring.tmux/README.md

 - `Prefix-r`: Reloads the tmux configuration.
 - `Prefix-0` to `Prefix-9`: Switch to or create a window at the specified index.

-### Theming

-This configuration uses a lightweight, custom Catppuccin theme.
-The default flavor is "macchiato", but it can be changed by modifying the `@catppuccin_flavor` variable in `.config/tmux/tmux.conf`.

 ## Installation

 You can find installation instructions from [here](https://github.com/boringconfigs/#installation).